Early Childhood Development: What Happens in the First Eight Years

 Early childhood development is an exciting, one-of-a-kind journey for each child — and for the parents and educators who witness it.
 Parents and caregivers can play a critical role in a child’s early years by ensuring that children have access to supportive relationships, imaginative play, good nutrition, healthy physical activity and community support.

-Become a leader in Early Childhood Education with ECU's online Master of Education (Early Childhood Education).
+Become an exceptional leader in Education with ECU's online Master of Education.
 Call our student enrolment team on 1300 707 760 today.